zhenik/ern-card-game/README.md

 from the GET /enemy endpoint.
 This endpoint then starts the game, executes all the dice throws and calculates damage.
 When one of the Players lose all their health, the match is over.
 After this, the method will persists a log of the match, to a seperate API, the MatchService.
 This is done using AMQP(RabbitMQ).
 When everything else is done, the endpoint returns a "FightResultLogDto" containing the result of the match.

+#### "Entity-repositories"
+There are also three other API's that are required for the game to work: Match, Player and Item.
+Each of these repositories are the responsibility of one player.

+The Match API was developed and is the responsibility of Nikita.
+This API provides POST, PUT, PATCH, GET and DELETE methods for MatchResults.
+The purpose of this API is to store result from matches.

 ### Further improvments